pfraces-deprecated/hero-starter/README.md

 Javascript Battle is a fun and engaging web application intended to make artificial intelligence (AI) design accessible to all.

-Every day, your code will be pulled down from your "hero-starter" repository on Github.
+Every day, your code will be pulled down from your `hero-starter` repository on Github.

 Your code (along with every other user's code) will be run daily, behind the scenes, in our game engine.